svinniks/pl-json-store/README.md

 END;
 ```

-Providing we had a fresh Jodus install in the beginning, our whole stored JSON data should look like this:
+Provided we had a fresh Jodus install in the beginning, our whole stored JSON data should look like this:

 ```json
 {